Covid outdoor seating structures – can we say it?

-Since COVID is over…we need to start reevaluating the “desperate times call for desperate measures” efforts that Venues everywhere made to stay alive.
+With COVID largely behind us…we need to start reevaluating the “desperate times call for desperate measures” efforts that Venues everywhere made to stay alive.

-During the peak of the Covid-19 pandemic, seating on the sidewalk, curbside, or the parking lot wasn’t just an option, but a necessity.
-Outdoor seating provided a way to earn at least some profit while adhering to safety guidelines.
+During the peak of the COVID-19 pandemic, seating outside wasn’t just an option, but a necessity… to earn at least some profit while adhering to safety guidelines.
+We want to take a look at the ‘Street Seats’ Structures that provided vital outdoor seating and see how they can IMPROVE Venue business, instead of block it.

 Europe vs. America on Outdoor Seating